GoogleChrome/developer.chrome.com/site/en/blog/extend-recorder/index.md

 For example, you can record and export the user flows as [WebPageTest custom script](https://bit.ly/wpt-recorder).
 With the script, you can test the performance of multi-step user flows through your applications.
 Writing those scripts, however, can sometimes be challenging.

-In addition to that, If you already have testing tools in place, there are extensions to export user flows to different test scripts like Cypress, Nightwatch, WebdriverIO, Testing Library, and more.
+Additionally, if you already have testing tools in place, there are extensions to export user flows to different test scripts such as Cypress, Nightwatch, WebdriverIO, Testing Library, and more.
 Here is the [full list](/docs/devtools/recorder/reference/#recorder-extension).
-This could help your and your team bootstrap tests quicker.
+This could help you and your team start writing tests quicker.

 ### Transform to different test scripts programmatically {: #transform }

-On top of the extensions, most of these test providers also [published libraries](https://github.com/puppeteer/replay#getting-started-with-puppeteer-replay) to help you convert multiple JSON user flows programmatically.
+On top of the extensions, most of these test providers also [publish libraries](https://github.com/puppeteer/replay#getting-started-with-puppeteer-replay) to help you to convert multiple JSON user flows programmatically.

 For example, use the [@cypress/chrome-recorder](https://bit.ly/cypress-chrome-recorder) libraries to export user flows to Cypress tests.